 “Do As I Do” works just as well for teaching simple tricks as the older training methods, and it works better than other methods at teaching more complicated behaviors.
 Maybe you can teach your dog to pick up his own toys, using this type of dog training!

-Of course, the first step in this training is to teach your dog to understand that a particular command means he should imitate what you just did, but once he understands this, the sky – or rather, his doggy brain – is the limit.
+The first step in this training approach is to teach your dog to understand that a particular command means he should imitate what you just did, but once he understands this, the sky – or rather, his doggy brain – is the limit.

 How Do Dogs View Humans?